IBM Cloud Docs

 ibm.io/object-store-endpoint

 The API endpoint to use to access the bucket in your IBM Cloud Object Storage service instance.
 The endpoint is automatically set based on the region of your cluster.
-If you want to access an existing bucket that is located in a different region than the one where your cluster is in, you must create a custom storage class and use the API endpoint for your bucket.
+If you want to access an existing bucket that is located in a different region than the one where your cluster is in, you must create your own storage class and use the API endpoint for your bucket.

 ibm.io/object-store-storage-class